 Patrick Hayes at Piston Powered has already highlighted a recent workout Bismack Biyombo’s agents held for NBA GMs and scouts, and all reports indicate it was a mini disaster.
 As someone driving the Biyombo Bandwagon (TM), I was certainly discouraged that he performed so poorly shooting the ball.
 Even more worrisome to me, however, is that he showed very poor hands.
 As any Ben Wallace fan can tell you, it’s not so important that he can’t hit a jumpshot to save his life because he has good hands around the basket, which allow him to corral rebounds, accepts passes from cutting guards and not give up possessions with costly turnovers.
 Pistons fans, of course, have also seen the polar opposite in the guise of Kwame Brown.
 Even in a bad draft, you surely don’t want the Pistons selecting the next Kwame Brown, but a new article, where the title of this post comes from, goes at great length to explain who Bismack Biyombo, the player and the person, comes from.
 ESPN’s Chad Ford doesn’t gloss over the shortcomings, but he also talk about how a supposedly 18-year-old kid born in the Congo and playing in Spain rocked up NBA draft boards so quickly.
 I’ll just highlight a few of my favorite passages, but you should definitely read the whole thing.
 It’s illuminating.

-I understand the feeling.
+"When he talks, he sounds like a wise, old traveler … not the 18-year-old he claims to be.“I was born on August 28, 1992,” he tells me several times.
+He repeats the date several times in the interview.But ask NBA scouts — any NBA scout — and they’ll tell you he’s closer to 22 than 18.
+They have no proof, mind you.
+He just looks, sounds, acts and plays older, they claim.I understand the feeling.
 Everything about Biyombo sounds and feels older.
 But his life experiences might explain that.
 He’s not a coddled AAU star.
-He grew up in a culture that demands that you fend for yourself at a very young age.
+He grew up in a culture that demands that you fend for yourself at a very young age."

-“He’s one of the most impressive young men I’ve met this year,” one GM said.
+"Biyombo ended his contract with Fuenlabrada and began working out in Vitoria in preparation for the draft.
+A number of teams have made the trip.
+Most walk away impressed — not so much with the workouts, but with the personal interview.“He’s one of the most impressive young men I’ve met this year,” one GM said.
 “He won’t blow you away in a workout because he’s the type of player who just plays basketball.
 He needs to be in a game.
 But in his interview?
 Wow.
 He had a high level of maturity and he’s driven to succeed.
-He’s not ready, but I have no doubt he’ll put in the work he needs to be a winner.”
+He’s not ready, but I have no doubt he’ll put in the work he needs to be a winner.”"

 And that last comment is why I am still on the Bismack Biyombo bandwagon.
 I see no problem with him being in the mold of a Tyson Chandler or Ben Wallace, especially in a poor draft class.
 They are players that help teams win.
 They are players that lift a defense from below average to superb.
 They are players that would greatly complement emerging star Greg Monroe.
 They are players that don’t need plays run for them and would allow Stuckey, Gordon, Daye and Villanueva to flourish on the offensive end while covering up for some of their defensive liabilities.